audiologiks/findajob/README.md

-al2655 - converting this into a directory script for banks on Misawa AFB, Aomori prefecture in Japan
+al2655 - converting this into a directory script for Japanese and English language learners
 ======

-repository for my twilio scripts for directories of businesses on base and off base at Misawa AFB
+repository for my twilio scripts for vocabulary directories